Huasteca Potosina Mexico: A Complete Adventure Guide

 The Huastecan people still live today in the region conquered by their ancestors, preserving some of their cultural traits.

-Their language, also called Tenek, is of Mayan origin and is the only one who has survived among its linguistic family members.
+Their language, also called Tenek, is of Mayan origin and is the only one that has survived among its linguistic family members.

 The Huastecans were brilliant potters from their beginnings, which were passed down from generation to generation.